L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

-In \cite{L}, Li introduces the definition of laminar branched surface and proves that laminar branched surfaces fully carry essential laminations\footnote{For the definition of essential lamination see \cite{GO}, but we will not need their properties for our purposes.}.
-In \cite{L2} he generalises this definition to branched surfaces with boundary as follows:
+In \cite{L}, Li introduces the definition of laminar branched surface and in \cite{L2} he generalises this definition to branched surfaces with boundary as follows.
+For the definition of trivial bubble we refer the reader to \cite{L,L2}.

-\begin{defn}[\cite{L}] Let $B$ be a branched surface in a $3$-manifold $M$.
-We say that $B$ is \textbf{laminar} if $B$ has no trivial bubbles and the following hold:
+\begin{defn}[\cite{L, L2}] Let $B$ be a branched surface in a $3$-manifold $M$.
+We say that $B$ is \emph{laminar} if $B$ has no trivial bubbles and the following hold: